jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

 Representative PoC comments were:
-- “Depends on how we implement adapters, precice will be an improvement over dimr”
+- Depends on how we implement adapters, precice will be an improvement over dimr.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- preCICE is programmed using modern programming paradigms in C++.

 ### Overall Assessment